2019-2020 IFSA FWQ Series Rule Changes

 All coaches and athletes are responsible for knowing and

-understanding the material within the IFSA Junior Series 2020 Handbook.
+understanding the material within the IFSA FWQ Series 2020 Handbook.

 2019-2020 IFSA FWQ SERIES POLICY CHANGES